 Finding your style

 You might be worried here: what if you don't know what style fits you?
 Well, a great and easy way to start discovering the general aesthetic you might want for your wedding photos is to head over to Pinterest or Instagram.
 On Instagram, you can search out some of the popular wedding pages (or Bridal brands) to see how real brides look in the photos from their special day.
-One easy trick to find many in a single place is to find bridal pages with large followings and go to their ‘Tagged’ section on Instagram, that way you can scroll through photos of real people or styled shoots of models and see many different photography styles in one place.
+One easy trick to find many in a single place is to find bridal pages with large followings and go to their 'Tagged' section on Instagram.
+That way, you can scroll through photos of real people or styled shoots of models and see many different photography styles in one place.
 Alternatively, you can go to Pinterest and simply search things like 'wedding day portraits' or something similar and have a look through the wedding day layouts from thousands of Brides to see what catches your eye.
-Don't forget there are also an incredible amount of great wedding blogs out there that can help push you in the right direction too, so don't be afraid to spend some time reading and researching to be sure you find exactly what you're after.
-When you do find the images that give a clear idea of what you want, save them, screenshot them or pin them to a board on Pinterest for later.
+Don't forget there are also an incredible amount of great wedding blogs out there that can help push you in the right direction, too, so don't be afraid to spend some time reading and researching to be sure you find what you're after in a photographer.
+Then, when you do find the images that give a clear idea of what you want, save them, screenshot them or pin them to a board on Pinterest for later.

 (Using the 'Tagged' feature on Instagram, you can see a varying array of real wedding day photos and styled bridal photoshoots by models + photographers)